tx00-web-en/Learning-Material-And-Tasks/material/fe-pp.md

 ### Iteration 5:

-Refactor the code responsible for token storage, retrieval, and removal to use `localSession` instead of `localStorage`.
+Refactor the code responsible for token storage, retrieval, and removal to use `sessionStorage` instead of `localStorage`.

 ---